Brad Neely's Harg Nallin' Sclopio Peepio: Release and reception

-The first episode was released on Vine on June 27, 2016, ahead of its July 10 air date.
-This marks the first television program to have an episode released on the video-hosting service.
+The first episode was released on Vine on June 27, 2016, ahead of its July 10 air date, making the show the first television program to have an episode released on the video-hosting service.

 Devin D. O'Leary of the Weekly Alibi found the show unfunny as a whole, perhaps interesting only to enthusiasts of the network's increasingly strange programming.
 Daniel Kurland of the American Den of Geek, on the other hand, gave it four-and-a-half out of five stars.
 He called the music catchy and entertaining in their lyrical density and praised the visuals' Dadaism.
 The short length of some of his favorite sketches was cited as a disappointment.